magoha01/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

-  Closure refers an inner function that is created to be used later
+Closure refers to when an inner function takes and uses a value defined in the outer function.
+It refers to code that is created in order to be used later.

 2. Study the following code, then answer the questions below.